 “Excellent day, well-run, informative event, thank you.”

-“This is not just a litter-pick, but an audit, ultimately aiming for change.”
+“This is not just a litter-pick, but an audit, ultimately aiming for change an industrial or legal level.”